Food Youth Initiative

 - Growing Change (Scotland, Hoke, Robeson Counties)

-- PJC Poder Juvenile Campesino / NC Field (Lenoir County)
+- PJC Poder Juvenile Campesino / NC Field (Lenoir and Duplin County)

 - Transplanting Traditions (Orange County)